bjpop/website/writing.markdown

 * [The road to dependent types](/docs/dependent_types.pdf).
 Presented at the Melbourne Scala Users Group, Monday 28 March 2011.

     [Barendregt's Lambda Cube](http://en.wikipedia.org/wiki/Lambda_cube) provides a neat characterisation of various kinds of typed Lambda Calculi.
 In these slides I show how we can explore the axes of the Lambda Cube by studying families of languages indexed by (possibly other) languages.
-For example the Simply Typed Lambda Calculus supports terms indexed by terms, whereas the Polmorhpic Lambda Calculus extends this with terms indexed by types.
+For example the Simply Typed Lambda Calculus supports terms indexed by terms, whereas the Polymorphic Lambda Calculus extends this with terms indexed by types.
 Taking this idea further we can also consider types indexed by types and finally arrive at types indexed by terms, which is what most people call Dependent Types.

 * [Static Pattern Calculus](/docs/static_pattern_calculus.pdf).
 Presented at the Melbourne FPU, Friday 22 January 2010.